maciejjankowski/php-slim-starter/README.md

 ```

-The files should look like this
+The files should look like this:

 ![files](screenshot.png)